tybug/Quick-Search/README.md

 If that sounds like something you would think, as I did, then this extension is for you.

 # Usage
+* Navigate to chrome://extensions and enable developer mode
-* Install the extension by download this repo and "load unpacked" yourself in chrome://extensions
+* Install the extension by downloading this repo and selecting "load unpacked" on the extension page
 * select the omnibox (colloquially known as the search bar, at the top of your browser)
 * Type "g" and then hit tab.
 You are now searching via this extension
 * Type your search normally and hit enter.
 You will be taken to the first webpage - identical to google searching and clicking the first result.